Focus on Zuni Christian Reformed Church Today

 Christ.
 The deacons provide a wide range of benevolent care and the

-pastor, elders and members are welcomed into Christian and non-Christian
+pastors, elders and members are welcomed into Christian and non-Christian

 homes alike to pray, to listen and to express Christ's compassion.